snolot/noise-skin/README.md

 ## Description

-This project show how to setup an advanced particle system using [three.js](https://threejs.org/).
+This project show how to animate particles on a SkinnedMesh renderer and use custom dissolve shader to burn the leafs, it use [three.js](https://threejs.org/).

 It use advanced gpu render technics to increase framerate.

-You can control the camera using mouse.
+You can control the plant animation by mouse over the bottom left leaf.

 ![preview](./images/preview.jpg)